dimamik/torus/README.md

    See `like/5`, `ilike/5`, and `similar_to/5` for more details.

-1. **Similarity**: Searches for items that are closely alike based on attributes, often using measures like cosine similarity or Euclidean distance.
-Is great for fuzzy searching and ignoring typos in short texts.
+1. **Similarity:** Searches for records that closely match the input text, often using trigram or Levenshtein distance.
+Ideal for fuzzy matching and catching typos in short text fields.

    ```elixir
    iex> insert_posts!(["Hogwarts Secrets", "Quidditch Fever", "Hogwart’s Secret"])